pine-vm/pine/explore/internal-analysis/2026-07-21-elm-compiler-abstract-syntax-model-migration.md

 3. Remove the parser-to-`Stil4mElmSyntax7` conversion from `ParseAndCanonicalizeForLowering`.
 4. Update canonicalization tests first, then compiler integration tests, to use parser-native concrete files.
 5. Keep compatibility adapters only at non-compiler interfaces that explicitly require `Stil4mElmSyntax7`.

+The canonicalized concrete file preserves imports, comments, ranges, separators, and other source structure.
+During the phased migration, a typed compiler-boundary result carries both that concrete result and a temporary Stil4m lowering projection.
+Only the temporary projection drops imports to preserve the behavior expected by the unmigrated lowering pipeline.

+#### Phase 2 implementation report

+`Canonicalization`, its result records, naming analysis, parser integration, source annotation tooling, and interpreter entry points now canonicalize `SyntaxModel` directly.
+Per-module outputs use `ModuleCanonicalizationResult` rather than repeating a structural tuple type.
+The compiler exposes concrete files in `CompilationPipelineStageResults.Canonicalized` and isolates the remaining Stil4m conversion in a typed temporary boundary payload.
+Explicit Stil4m compatibility overloads remain for external and test consumers, but production parsing no longer converts before canonicalization.

+Porting revealed that `SeparatedSyntaxList` cannot be rebuilt as an ordinary list: delimiter locations must be copied from the original shape.
+A checked rebuilding helper now rejects cardinality changes and preserves separator locations.
+The first implementation also continued the old behavior of clearing imports from the canonicalized file; this was backtracked because it contradicted the source-aware boundary.
+Imports are now retained in concrete results and removed only from the temporary lowering projection.
+Another correction preserved shadowing metadata through node, record-field, and nested let-declaration mappings where the initial port propagated values and errors but accidentally discarded shadowings.

 ### Phase 3: Introduce the single abstract boundary